tpascarella/sr50/docs/investing/gen-z-investments/cryptocurrency.md

 ## ***TAKE PROPER PRECAUTIONS***

 There are some precautions you should take if you are a crypto beginner using their life savings:
-- Only put your money into tokens that you **understand**, **believe in**, and have **actual real world utility**.
+- Only put your money into tokens that you understand, believe in, and have **actual real world usage and utility**
-- Send test transactions if you are a beginner using a hardware or software wallet.
+- Use caution and send test transactions to a hardware or software wallet
 - Beware the spam.
-Bots and theives are everywhere.
+Bots and scammers are *everywhere*
-- Research & self educate consistently.
+- Research & self educate consistently

 ### - Private keys

-:::danger
+:::danger Never give these out!

 Your private keys are the literal key to your digital empire.
 Guard them with your life!